wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 1.1.0 =
+* Fixed: Proactively insures that only one instance of the "Create a New Ticket" is displayed
+* Added: Option to allow guests to use the ticket system by simply entering in their email address.

 = 1.0.0 =
 * Fixed: Removed the ability for non-approved user to see the admin dashboard widget